xanderdeseyn/hardhat-watcher/README.md

-      verbose?: boolean; // Turn on for extra logging clearOnStart?: boolean; // Turn on to clear the logs (of older task runs) each time before running the task start?: string; // Run any desirable command each time before the task runs }
+      verbose?: boolean; // Turn on for extra logging clearOnStart?: boolean; // Turn on to clear the logs (of older task runs) each time before running the task start?: string; // Run any desirable command each time before the task runs runOnLaunch?: boolean; // Turn on to run tasks immediately on launch.
+Be aware, tasks will be run with path parameter "none".
+    }
   }
 };